ZERO506/epann_old/README.md

 Early in the field, it was common to represent an artificial neural network with a string of bits, where each gene in this bitstring genome represented the individual weights for each connection in the final network, an approach referred to as *direct encoding*.
 This approach quickly was seen as problematic as larger models with many more parameters were needed to solve more complex problems.
 As the sizes of these solutions grow, their genomes would also have to grow at the same rate.
 In some of the largest convolutional neural networks, over a million weights and associated parameters would have to be represented by a string of over a million numbers.
 This N-dimensional space of possible genomes would become entirely unfeasible to explore.

-With this problem in mind, there have been numerous attempts to develop *indirect encodings* of artificial neural networks which exploit the regularity in a particular model to compress it's representation to some set of parameters $M << N$.
+With this problem in mind, there have been numerous attempts to develop *indirect encodings* of artificial neural networks which exploit the regularity in a particular model to compress it's representation to some set of parameters M << N.